Damon Wilson: Awards and affiliations

 Wilson has been decorated by the presidents and governments of Bulgaria, Estonia, Georgia, Hungary, Latvia, Moldova, and the Slovak Republic for his efforts to advance transatlantic relations.
 In 2006, he was presented with the Order of Merit of the Republic of Hungary.
 In 2007, Estonian President Toomas Ilves awarded Wilson with the Order of the Cross of Terra Mariana.
 In 2017, Wilson was presented with the Order of the Golden Fleece by Georgian President Giorgi Margvelashvili.
 In 2018, Wilson received the Czech and Slovak Transatlantic Award by GLOBSEC.
 In 2021, Wilson was awarded an Order of Merit by the Estonia Ministry of Foreign Affairs.

 Wilson currently serves on the board of the Truman Center for National Policy, is a Trustee of the Belarus Free Theatre, and is a member of the Ohrid Group and the International Advisory Council at GLOBSEC.

 Personal life

-Wilson lives with his husband in Washington, D.C. and part-time in Charleston, SC.
-His mother, Mary Thornley, is President of Trident Technical College in Charleston, SC.
+Wilson lives in Washington, D.C. and part-time in Charleston, SC.